Geobiology/Geobiology.github.io/Publications.md

 B. Kroger and <b>Rojas</b>, <b>A</b>.
 "The Phanerozoic ageing of ecological communities".
 Paleobiology (PAB-2025-0038).

 [UNDER REVIEW ARTICLES]

+<b>Rojas</b>, <b>A</b>.,  Huntley, J. W., and Scarponi, G. “Spatial patterns of trematode-induced pits on bivalve skeletons: Challenges and prospects for research on parasite-host dynamics”.
+Submitted to The Holocene.

 Alessandro, C., Mancuso, A., Prada, F., <b>Rojas</b>, <b>A</b>., Scarponi, D., Falini, G., Goffredo, S. Insights on Chamelea gallina growth dynamics from the Holocene climate optimum in the Northern Adriatic Sea (Italy).
 Under review in Science of the Total Environment (STOTEN-D-24-37850).